 In early February 2011 I was so excited to start running again-so excited that I got injured within a week .
 I fractured my heel on the treadmill.
 I could walk but running hurt.
 My first overzealous and overuse injury.
-I didn’t run again for another month and a half with my first run being that same shamrock 5k that set my running off the previous year.
+I didn’t run again for another month and a half.

 I didn’t have any good races in the 2011 summer, but I did have the memorable one.
-The RSR the I had won last year is when I got my stress fracture.
+The Run Swim Run that I had won last year is when I got my stress fracture.
 I was in first place when it happened and I felt the most intense pain I’ve ever felt in my life.
 I watched hundreds of people run past me and it was heartbreaking but it was enough to make me realize that my training needed to change.
 I cried.

-I had two months to think about my injury (and cry some more) and was scared I was going to sit out my entire cross country season.
+I had two months to think about my injury (and cry some more).
+I was scared to sit out my entire cross country season.
+I sat about half of it out and ran the other half.
 September was always on my mind since it was when I was allowed to run again.
 Although my second cross country season was nowhere where I wanted it to be-it was still fun.
 I loved it.
 It gave me hope for Spring racing.

 The spring and summer of 2012, I continued to train for my final collegiate season of cross country.
 I knew what I had to do to get to nationals and worked my ass off.
 I wasn’t going to let anything stop me.
 I logged between 80-90 mile weeks.
 I did everything well.
+I followed my coaches advice and schedule.
 I took my easy runs easy, hard runs hard.
 I made it through spring and summer injury free and moved to Oswego, NY to intern.

 The first few weeks of Oswego were great.
 The first race for college cross country was great.

 I learned a lot about myself in those two months as I was in a new area, didn’t have running and didn’t have very many friends.
 I was beyond lost.
-After my bone had healed, the podiatrist decided (out of the blue) to give me a cortisone shot and it healed within a week.
+After two months, the podiatrist decided (out of the blue) to give me a cortisone shot and it healed within a week.
 That was it?
 After all of that…the cyst shrank and it healed.
 I decided on a whim (after not running for 2 months) to race our final race.
 I ended up PRing from pure cross training and set off my new found love of carefree running.

 But I did.
 I ended up running a 1:24.49 and bettering my time more.
 Not only did I PR but I finished 9th overall.
 9th out of 15,000 people.
+I finally had a race I could say I was proud of.
 It showed me truly that you never really know what you are capable of.
 I said I would enter the lottery system for the New York City Marathon when I broke 1:25.
 I personally thought it would be a lot longer then now but I used my qualified time and got in.

 The end of the summer and after PRing again this summer in the 5k (18:35) I trained for my first full marathon.
 During the last weekend of summer, I was hit by a cyclist.
 While cooling down after setting an 8k PR, I was hit by a tourist riding their bike on the VA Beach boardwalk.
 They hit me, broke my elbow (a very small break) and kept on riding.